Dharanesh192/Alarm-clock/README.md

 - Xampp for Apache
 - GCC compiler to compile your C code
 - VS code for wroting the code
+- A .WAV format audio for the alarm
 - Chatgpt to Clarify your doubts

 | Purpose | Languages used |